Summarize this blog post with:

 - Must upgrade to higher-tier plans for daily and hourly data refresh.

-- Customer support can be inconsistent.
+- Customer support is inconsistent.

 - Connection issues leading to frequent reconnections and metric adjustments.